encomp/codenext_emojify/README.md

 # Emojify Me

-### Purpose
+### Project Synopsis:
-The goal of the is to develop a mobile app that takes a picture of people and using Firebase [Mobile Vision](https://developers.google.com/vision) replace a facial expression with an emoji.
+Develop a mobile app that takes a picture of people and using Firebase [Mobile Vision](https://developers.google.com/vision) identify faces and replace it with an emoji.

 ### Goals
 * Understand the basics of how artificial intelligence works in particular vision